DrDeke/dte_plan_analyzer/README.md

 # dte_plan_analyzer
-A quick and very dirty script to examine a year's worth of your DTE Energy electric usage and calculate what your cost would have been on various residential rate plans including:
+A quick and somewhat dirty script to examine a year's worth of your DTE Energy electric usage and calculate what your cost would have been on various residential rate plans including:
 * D1 Standard Residential Electric Service Rate
 * D1.2 Residential Time-of-Day Rate
 * D1.11 Proposed Residential Time-of-Day Rate (U-20836)